 Location: Underway to Barbados

-We weighed anchor this morning with all halyards attached, sail covers removed, fuel transferred to relevant tanks and sheets fair led.
-After a tricky sail set off the wind into a ripping current, we were making way once more, this time for the island of Barbados lying approximately 90 miles east of the Caribbean Windward Island chain.
-Whilst we continue our sail along the South American coastline in the shallows of the continental shelf, the seas remain a little choppy.
+We weighed anchor this morning with all halyards attached, sail covers removed, fuel transferred to relevant tanks, and sheets fair led.
+After a tricky sail set off the wind into a ripping current, we were making way once more, this time for the island of Barbados, lying approximately 90 miles east of the Caribbean Windward Island chain.
+While we continue our sail along the South American coastline in the shallows of the continental shelf, the seas remain a little choppy.
 Still, the wind is fair, and Argo is plowing onwards at a very respectable 11+ knots riding the favorable Guyana current to the North West.

 We are all collectively eagerly anticipating a new destination, scenery, and cultural vibe with fingers crossed for a calm anchorage whereby Argo may once again rest easy in clear waters above the white Caribbean sand.